brineylab/scab/docs/source/overview.rst

 As single cell omics tools become increasingly important for characterizing adaptive immunity, we noted the need for open, easy-to-use software designed specifically for analysis of adaptive immune cells.
 We built **scab** to fill this need.
-It was engineered to use an API that should be familiar to users of scanpy_, which is the most widely used Python package for general single cell omics analysis.
+It was engineered to use an API that should be familiar to users of scanpy_ [Wolf18]_, which is the most widely used Python package for general single cell omics analysis.
 Beyond the API similarities, scab builds directly on the models and functions introduced by scanpy to create